Please scroll down to the bottom for information about the 2018 Boy's State program. APPLICATIONS AVAILABLE NOW!!!

 Attendees were divided into different "cities," and political parties, and then given opportunities to "run" and be elected to serve into positions mirroring those in Virginia government.
 In addition, time was provided for activities such as learning CPR, participating in athletic games, moot court, parliamentarian procedure, chorus, band, and public speaking.
 Upon their return, attendees reported that they had a great experience and could now understand frustrations and tediousness associated with actual politics.
 For the 2018 summer session, each encouraged "rising" high school male seniors to apply to attend the learning experience.

-Prospective 2018 candidates will be interviewed by Post members in March 2018.
+Prospective 2018 candidates will be interviewed by Post members on March 19, 2018.
 The historical interview schedule has been as follows:

 Brooke Point - 6pm